All text and images © Helvellyn Consulting 2018

 Why was Oliver Readshaw not included on the Patterdale War Memorial ?

 Private Oliver Readshaw, 24554, 14th Bn., Durham Light Infantry was born in Patterdale and baptised on the 18th October 1885.
 He was the younger brother of George Readshaw, and probably joined the Durham Light Infantry with him at the start of the war.
 Sadly he died just a month after George on the 23rd October 1915, and is buried at the Ploegsteert Wood Military Cemetery in Belgium.
 Both are listed on the Glenridding Village Hall Roll of Honour but only George’s name was added to the Patterdale Memorial.
 We do not know why this is.
 It is possible that noone was in contact with him, and judging from his brothers name being added at the end of the memorial it is possible noone knew that Oliver was dead.
+In 2017 we added a memorial bench to his memory next to the Patterdale Ware Memorial.

 Why was John Wilkinson not included on the Glenridding Roll of Honour?